obiwanus/focus-zig/LOG.md

 - Support 0, 1, 2 editors
     + Rewrite the layout system - first get rects, then draw into them
     - Switch between 1 and 2 editors
-- Fix editing near the end of the buffer (can't get cursor close enough)
+- Fix editing near the end of the buffer (crashes on insert)
 - Multiple cursors
-- [code] Use rect.shrink and rect.split to position rects
-- [code] Use a frame allocator for events
 - [optimisation] Highlighting syntax:
     - Implement a few languages, not just Zig
     - Measure how expensive it is to rehighlight everything